PantelisAndrianakis/Breezy/documentation/stdlib/file.md

 - **Search returns full paths**; globs use `*` and `?`.
 - **Attributes are Windows concepts** - `HIDDEN`/`SYSTEM`/`ARCHIVE` have no POSIX equivalent.
 - **Data ops offload; metadata ops are synchronous.**
+- **`FileChannel.lock()` is an advisory whole-file lock** - it coordinates processes that cooperate by locking; it returns `false` on failure rather than throwing, and `unlock()` is best-effort.
+The blocking acquire parks the breeze on the offload pool.

 ---